alsaydali/toolbox-ONHOLD/README.md

 ## About this:

-During COVID-19 isolation time, I thought to write those utilities, from scratch, line by line with pure CSS only.
+During COVID-19 isolation time, I thought to write those utilities, Using Sass.